sirno/misosoup/README.md

 The input to MiSoS(oup) is a set of genome-scale metabolic models, corresponding to the strains (species) that will be considered as focal strains or potential community members.
 To find minimal communities, MiSoS(oup) implements a series of constraint-based metabolic methods in which metabolic steady-state is assumed (as in Flux Balance Analysis).
 The output of MiSoS(oup) is a human readable yaml file that returns all minimal communities with a detail of the community members, their growth rate and their metabolic consumptions and secretions.

 Specifically, to find a minimal community, MiSoS(oup) first minimizes the number of community members.
 For this optimization step MiSoS(oup) uses the simplex method in `gurobi` (optimization solver).
 In a second step, MiSoS(oup) maximizes the total community biomass.
 As a result of these two optimizations steps one gets a community which is minimal and in which the consumption/secretion pattern of each community member reflects what is required for optimal community growth.
 In addition, MiSoS(oup) can be set to perform a third optimization to reflect parsimonious enzyme usage (see Lewis, et al. Mol Syst Bio doi:10.1038/msb.2010.47).
-When this third optimization is done, the consumption/secretion pattern of each community member in the minimal community, will be one that allows maximal (community or focal strain) growth while minimizing the total flux through the system.
+When this third optimization is done, the consumption/secretion pattern of each community member in the minimal community, will be one that allows maximal community growth while minimizing the total flux through the system.

 ## Install MiSoS(soup)